 Each street within Necrópolis Cristóbal Colón is named to represent a street of the suburb of Vedado in Havana.
 La Necrópolis de Cristóbal Colón is Vedado in miniature.

-Allocation of Plots in Necrópolis Cristóbal Colón
+Allocation Of Plots In Necrópolis Cristóbal Colón

 Plots in el Cementerio de Cristóbal Colón were originally allocated based on wealth and class.
 The more wealthy and influential your family, the bigger and more ornate your families plot became.